Skip to main content

 tdpctl install --help

-The available options, as well as the information required to install Ambari Server, are the same as those requested by the installation script.
+The available options, as well as the information required for the Ambari Server installation, are the same as those requested by the installation script.

 Figure 1 - Options for the tdpctl install command